-The examinations manager will issue statements of entry to students as soon as they are received from the awarding bodies.
+The examinations manager will issue statements of entry to students as soon as they are downloaded from SIMS or other Data management site.
 These will show the dates of examinations but not the specific times and seats, as these may change during the rooming process.